atbaker/anti-voicemail-legacy/README.md

 ## To-do

-- Nicer template for listening to voicemail (+ download link)
-- 100% ALL THE WAY BABY
 - Experiment with different <Say> voices
-- Change fallback URL to static S3 buckets that I maintain
-- Send text message to user on error
 - Try it with a Trial Account
 - Figure out how reliable 'ForwardedFrom' is
 - Possible bug that doesn't remember whether you like or hate QR codes